Popdeem/Popdeem-SDK-iOS/README.md

 Any questions can be directed to me at niall@popdeem.com

 -----
-Sample project can be found [here](https://github.com/Popdeem/Popdeem-Social-Login-Example "here")
+Sample projects can be built using this XCode project.